peteroupc/peteroupc.github.io/approxtheory.md

 [^5]: Păltănea, R., Smuc, M., "Sharp Estimates of Asymptotic Error of Approximation by General Positive Linear Operators in Terms of the First and the Second Moduli of Continuity", _Results in Mathematics_ 74 (2019).

+[^6]: Adell, J.A., Cárdenas-Morales, D., "[**Quantitative generalized Voronovskaja’s formulae for Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/S0021904518300376)", Journal of Approximation Theory 231, July 2018.

+[^7]: Molteni, Giuseppe.
+"Explicit bounds for even moments of Bernstein’s polynomials."
+Journal of Approximation Theory 273 (2022): 105658.

+[^8]: Cheng, F., "On the rate of convergence of Bernstein polynomials of functions of bounded variation", Journal of Approximation Theory 39 (1983).

+[^9]: Weisstein, Eric W. "Schwarz's Inequality."
+From MathWorld--A Wolfram Resource. [**https://mathworld.wolfram.com/SchwarzsInequality.html**](https://mathworld.wolfram.com/SchwarzsInequality.html)

+[^10]: R. Bojanic, O. Shisha, "Degree of $L^1$ approximation to integrable functions by modified Bernstein polynomials", Journal of Approximation Theory 13, 66–72 (1975).

-[^6]: Babenko, Alexander G., and Yuriy V. Kryakin.
+[^11]: Babenko, Alexander G., and Yuriy V. Kryakin.
 "Special difference operators and the constants in the classical Jackson-type theorems."
 Topics in Classical and Modern Analysis: In Memory of Yingkang Hu.
 Cham: Springer International Publishing, 2019.
 35-46.

-[^7]: Jaskaran Singh Kaire and Andriy Prymak.
+[^12]: Jaskaran Singh Kaire and Andriy Prymak.
 "Whitney-type estimates for convex functions." arXiv preprint arXiv:2311.00912 (2023).

-[^8]: Sevy, J., "Acceleration of convergence of sequences of simultaneous approximants", dissertation, Drexel University, 1991.
+[^13]: Sevy, J., "Acceleration of convergence of sequences of simultaneous approximants", dissertation, Drexel University, 1991.

-[^9]: H. H. Gonska, _Quantitative Approximation in C(X)_, Habilitationschrift, Universität Duisburg, 1985.
+[^14]: H. H. Gonska, _Quantitative Approximation in C(X)_, Habilitationschrift, Universität Duisburg, 1985.

-[^10]: R.A.
+[^15]: R.A.
 DeVore and G.G.
 Lorentz, _Constructive Approximation_, 1993.

-[^11]: E. W. Cheney, _Introduction to Approximation Theory_, 1998.
+[^16]: E. W. Cheney, _Introduction to Approximation Theory_, 1998.

-[^12]: Guessab, A., Nouisser, O. & Schmeisser, G. Enhancement of the algebraic precision of a linear operator and consequences under positivity.
+[^17]: Guessab, A., Nouisser, O. & Schmeisser, G. Enhancement of the algebraic precision of a linear operator and consequences under positivity.
 Positivity 13, 693–707 (2009). [**https://doi.org/10.1007/s11117-008-2253-4**](https://doi.org/10.1007/s11117-008-2253-4)

-[^13]: $W_n$ can, in principle, be nonlinear instead, but this would require a totally different approach to finding the approximation error, and $L_n$ would then be nonlinear in general.
+[^18]: $W_n$ can, in principle, be nonlinear instead, but this would require a totally different approach to finding the approximation error, and $L_n$ would then be nonlinear in general.

-[^14]: Güntürk, C. Sinan, and Weilin Li. "[**Approximation with one-bit polynomials in Bernstein form**](https://arxiv.org/pdf/2112.09183)", arXiv:2112.09183 (2021); Constructive Approximation, pp.1-30 (2022).
+[^19]: Güntürk, C. Sinan, and Weilin Li. "[**Approximation with one-bit polynomials in Bernstein form**](https://arxiv.org/pdf/2112.09183)", arXiv:2112.09183 (2021); Constructive Approximation, pp.1-30 (2022).

-[^15]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.
+[^20]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.

-[^16]: Wang, Y.Q., Zhang, Y.Y, Liu, J.L., "Expectation identity of the hypergeometric distribution and its application in the calculations of high-order origin moments",Communications in Statistics--Theory and Methods 52(17), 2023. [**https://doi.org/10.1080/03610926.2021.2024235**](https://doi.org/10.1080/03610926.2021.2024235)
+[^21]: Wang, Y.Q., Zhang, Y.Y, Liu, J.L., "Expectation identity of the hypergeometric distribution and its application in the calculations of high-order origin moments",Communications in Statistics--Theory and Methods 52(17), 2023. [**https://doi.org/10.1080/03610926.2021.2024235**](https://doi.org/10.1080/03610926.2021.2024235)

-[^17]: Weisstein, Eric W. "Central Moment."
+[^22]: Weisstein, Eric W. "Central Moment."
 From MathWorld--A Wolfram Resource. [**https://mathworld.wolfram.com/CentralMoment.html**](https://mathworld.wolfram.com/CentralMoment.html)

-[^18]: Adell, J.A., Cárdenas-Morales, D., "[**Quantitative generalized Voronovskaja’s formulae for Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/S0021904518300376)", Journal of Approximation Theory 231, July 2018.

-[^19]: Molteni, Giuseppe.
-"Explicit bounds for even moments of Bernstein’s polynomials."
-Journal of Approximation Theory 273 (2022): 105658.

-[^20]: Cheng, F., "On the rate of convergence of Bernstein polynomials of functions of bounded variation", Journal of Approximation Theory 39 (1983).

-[^21]: Weisstein, Eric W. "Schwarz's Inequality."
-From MathWorld--A Wolfram Resource. [https://mathworld.wolfram.com/SchwarzsInequality.html](https://mathworld.wolfram.com/SchwarzsInequality.html)

-[^22]: R. Bojanic, O. Shisha, "Degree of $L^1$ approximation to integrable functions by modified Bernstein polynomials", Journal of Approximation Theory 13, 66–72 (1975).